konkor/cpufreq/docs/install.md

 * `Manual method` by removing any extension folder you will remove the extension.
 After this operation you have to [restart current Gnome session](#restarting-gnome-shell).

 # Finishing the installation
-<p class="description">After system installing or updating of the extension you have to finish it inside the extension menu to grant access for the managing power settings in your system</p>
+<p class="description">After installing/updating the extension on the system, you have to finalize the procedure in order to allow it to manage the system's power settings</p>

 A couple ways to do so:
 * **In the extension menu** Select _⚠ Install..._ or _⚠ Install Updates..._ menu item.